Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/README.md

 - User Story 9.7: As a superuser I can view categories in the django admin page and can view a category name and friendly name

 ## Features left to implement

+1. Pagination for products
+2. Quick order list for returning customers
+3. Add more than one image per product
+4. Social share plugin
+5. Improved banner / carousel

 # Technologies Used